 Staff Development and Supervision

-- Supervise and develop Resident Assistant and Desk Assistant staff.
+- Supervise and develop Resident Assistant (RA) and Desk Assistant (DA) staff.

-- Supervise an Assistant Resident Director (graduate assistants) in respective halls.
+- Supervise an Assistant Area Coordinators (graduate assistants) in respective halls.

 - Motivate staff and empower them to create environments that promote student learning and development.